 In this work, we have run a rainfall-runoff simulation with GETFLOWS of the Kourtimalei watershed, and calibrated the model by using both water levels observations data, and then validated with satellite derived datasets of the spatial extents of Kourtimalei pond.
-GETFLOWS model was able to reproduce the rainfall-runoff process of the watershed fairly with RMSE of 0.40 m and a coefficient of determination of $r^2 = 0.989$ .
+GETFLOWS model was able to reproduce the rainfall-runoff process of the watershed fairly with RMSE of 0.40 m and statistics of Kappa larger than 0.8.
 This approach is in contrast with the conventional method of runoff modelling technique.
 The proposed approach implements a distributed hydrologic model and further calibrates the model parameters through satellite derived datasets that are freely available in the public domain.
 The impact of such a demonstrated technique is to provide a cost-effective tool in poorly gauged or ungauged watershed like in this case study.

-- Magnus, U., Igboekwe, Achi, N.J.
+- Magnus, U.I. and Achi, N.J.
 2011.
-Finite Difference Method of Modelling Groundwater Flow.
-Journal of Water Ressource and Protection, 2011, 3,192-198. - Jalludin, M.1997.
+Finite difference method of modelling groundwater flow.
+Journal of Water Ressource and Protection, 3,192-198. - Jalludin, M. 1997.
 Hydrogeological features of the Afar Stratod basalts aquifer on the Djiboutian part.
-International Symposium on flood basalts, rifting and paleoclimates in the Ethiopian rift and Afar Depression, Addis Ababa, Djibouti, 3-14/02/1997. - Jalludin M, Razack M. 1994.
-Analysis of pumping tests in fractured Dalha and stratoid basalts with regard to tectonics, hydrothermal effects and weathering.
-Republic of Djibouti.
+International Symposium on Flood Basalts, Rifting and Paleoclimates in the Ethiopian Rift and Afar Depression, Addis Ababa, Djibouti, 3-14/02/1997. - Jalludin, M. and Razack, M. 1994.
+Analysis of pumping tests in fractured Dalha and stratoid basalts with regard to tectonics, hydrothermal effects and weathering, Republic of Djibouti.
 J. Hydrol, 155, 237-250. - JICA/NTC International, 2014.
-The master plan study for sustainable irrigation and farming in southern Djibouti: Final report.
-Republic of Djiboouuti Ministry of Agriculture, Water, Fisheries, Livestock and Marine Resources, Deccember 2014, Japan International Cooperation Agency/ NTC International Co., Ltd. - ORSTOM, 1986.
-Carte Geologique de la Republique de Djibouti a 1:100,000.
-Institut Francais de Recherche scientifique pour le Development en Cooperation. - Sadiq I. Khan, Yang Hong, Jiahu Wang, Koray ; Satellite Remote Sensing and Hydrologic Modeling for Flood Inundation Mapping in Lake VictoriaBasin: Implications for HydrologicPrediction in Ungauged Basins,2011 - Seemanta S. Bhagabati and Akiyuki Kawasaki; Consideration of the rainfall-runoff-inundation (RRI) model for flood mapping in a deltaic area of Myanmar, 2017 - Tosaka, H., Itho, K., Furuno, T. 2000.
+The master plan study for sustainable irrigation and farming in southern Djibouti, Final report.
+Republic of Djiboouuti Ministry of Agriculture, Water, Fisheries, Livestock and Marine Resources, Deccember 2014, Japan International Cooperation Agency/ NTC International Co., Ltd. - ORSTOM.
+1986.
+Carte geologique de la Republique de Djibouti a 1:100,000.
+Institut Francais de Recherche scientifique pour le Development en Cooperation. - Sadiq, I.K., Hong, Y., Wang, J. and Koray.
+2011.
+Satellite remote sensing and hydrologic modeling for flood inundation mapping in Lake Victoria Basin, Implications for hydrologic prediction in ungauged basins. - Seemanta, S.B. and Kawasaki, A. 2017.
+Consideration of the rainfall-runoff-inundation (RRI) model for flood mapping in a deltaic area of Myanmar. - Tosaka, H., Itho, K. and Furuno, T. 2000.
 Fully coupled formation of surface flow with 2-phase subsurface flow for hydrological simulation.
-Hydrological Process, 14, 449-464. - Tosaka, H., Mori, K., Tada, K., Tawara, Y., and Yamashita, K. 2010.
+Hydrological Process, 14, 449- 464. - Tosaka, H., Mori, K., Tada, K., Tawara, Y. and Yamashita, K. 2010.
 A general-purpose terrestrial fluids/heat flow simulator for watershed system management.
-In: IAHR International Groundwater Symposium.

-Toyoda, H., Shimada, S., Hirokane, T., Ismael, T.M., Hotta, T., and Menjo, M. 2014.
-A study on effective use of surface runoff for irrigation in Djibouti: Watershed analysis using GIS and trial on runoff parameters estimations.
-Journal of Arid land Studies, 24, 253-256.
+In IAHR International Groundwater Symposium. - Toyoda, H., Shimada, S., Hirokane, T., Ismael, T.M., Hotta, T. and Menjo, M. 2014.
+A study on effective use of surface runoff for irrigation in Djibouti, Watershed analysis using GIS and trial on runoff parameters estimations.
+Journal of Arid Land Studies, 24, 253-256.